UPDATE: The legality of kratom in the United States has become controversial.

-I’ve received quite a few questions from readers about using kratom for opiate, heroin and painkiller withdrawal and craving relief, so let’s dispel all the myths and let me tell you what its all about.
+I’ve received quite a few questions from readers about using kratom for opiate withdrawal and craving relief, so let’s dispel all the myths and let me tell you what its all about.

 Lets start with the basics: